 Try it for free; you have nothing to lose!
 Download Keyword Surfer here.

-Along with its main tools, Surfer SEO offers a handful of additional features, including:
+Along with its main tools, Surfer SEO offers a handful of additional features along with some advanced techniques, including:

 Did you know that there’s another Surfer Chrome extension?
 This one integrates with Google Docs so you can view content guidelines as you write.